Iron Age: Europe

 A sword of the Iron Age Cogotas II culture in Spain.

 The Iron Age in Europe is characterized by an elaboration of designs of weapons, implements, and utensils.
 These are no longer cast but hammered into shape, and decoration is elaborate and curvilinear rather than simple rectilinear; the forms and character of the ornamentation of the northern European weapons resemble in some respects Roman arms, while in other respects they are peculiar and evidently representative of northern art.

 Citânia de Briteiros, located in Guimarães, Portugal, is one of the examples of archaeological sites of the Iron Age.
-This settlement (fortified villages) covered an area of 3.8 hectare, and served as a Celtiberian stronghold against Roman invasions. İt dates more than 2500 years back.
+This settlement (fortified villages) covered an area of 3.8 hectare, and served as a Celtiberian stronghold against Roman invasions.
+It dates more than 2500 years back.
 The site was researched by Francisco Martins Sarmento starting from 1874.
 A number of amphoras (containers usually for wine or olive oil), coins, fragments of pottery, weapons, pieces of jewelry, as well as ruins of a bath and its pedra formosa (lit. 'handsome stone') revealed here.